Client: Queens Meat

-By mid-July we went back for a follow up meeting.
+By mid-July, we went back for a follow-up meeting.
 The campaign had generated 13% over their normal 15% annual growth, equaling $87,880. to be precise.
 This total percentage increase for the month of June was 28% when we compared their performance for the previous three years.
-This was according to their handwritten accounting ledger which they brought up from the basement.
+This was according to their handwritten accounting ledger which they brought up from their office in the basement.

 They were happy and amazed that it actually worked and perplexed at the same time.

 The fee we charged was only $1,500.
-It was a little test and not meant to be a big money making endeavor for us.
+It was a little test and not meant to be a big money-making endeavor for us.
 The material expenses we needed was for a sandwich board, purchased second-hand from another client of ours for $20.
 We also bought a white magic marker for the lettering on the board: $8.
-The three flags were under $10 each, ordered from Amazon. and the most expensive material cost was for 1,000 business cards which was $90.
-Total: $149.
+The three flags were under $10 each, ordered from Amazon. and the most expensive material cost was for 1,000 business cards which were $90.

 ANTIMARKETING is DISRUPTION.
-Disruption is how businesses stand out among the competition.
-The methods we use are a radical approach that shows measurable increases to any business when the right techniques are applied.
+Disruption is how businesses stand out, proudly and boldly among the competition.
+The methods we use are this radical approach showing measurable increases to any business when the right techniques are applied to the right business.

-Usually, the client’s spirit, aesthetic and persona can and should be used to their advantage without changing the business operations.
-In this case it worked out really well.
+Usually, the client’s spirit, aesthetic and persona can and should be used to their advantage without changing the internal business operations.
+In this case, it worked out really well.

 It’s not all that often we get smart, daring clients but when we do, they win.
 Then, we win by default.

 The campaign didn’t come out of thin air.
 We didn’t just guess it would work.
 We knew it would work.
-There’s only a few companies that do branding, design, communications and advertising like ours.
+There are only a few companies that do branding, design, communications, and advertising as we do.

-Allow us to help your business grow if you want to make more money.
-Yes, we are going to suggest something you wouldn’t expect but, that’s one of the reasons our clients hire us.
+Allow us to help your business excel, if you want to make more money.
+Yes, we are going to suggest something you wouldn’t expect but, that’s one of the reasons clients hire us.

 Maybe you can call us.
 You may be happy you did.